Shrimp and Broccoli Stir Fry

 - Don’t care for rice?
 Serve shrimp with broccoli over orzo, couscous, rice noodles, linguine or another pasta of your choice.
 Non-pasta choices are quinoa, barley, or cauliflower rice.

-To get a head start on this recipe, get a few things done in the morning or even the night before so that when dinner time rolls around, you’ll be ready to go!
+Prep ahead: To get a head start on this recipe, get a few things done in the morning or even the night before so that when dinner time rolls around, you’ll be ready to go!
 Prep the broccoli and onions, cover or put into a plastic bag and refrigerate.
 Mince the garlic and ginger and make the sauce; cover the bowl and refrigerate.
 Move the bag of frozen shrimp from the freezer to the refrigerator to thaw.
-Phew!
 Most of the time-consuming work is done.
 Dinner will be so easy to make!

 Ingredients